Frequently Asked Questions (FAQs)

 A fee of £20 will be charged if any cheques are returned unpaid.
 This fee will be automatically added to the balance of any fees owed.
 The University accepts no liability for payments which are lost in transit or in the post.

-If I complete the course early, will I receive a refund?
+I would like to withdraw from my Pre-sessional Course or complete the course early, can I have a refund?

 How many students pass the course?

 Results change slightly every year depending on many factors, but a very high percentage of our student achieve the scores they need to progress onto their intended studies at the University.
 Student whose scores are slightly below their requirement are often considered as marginal cases by their academic department and admitted to their courses.
 However, we strongly recommend that if this happens, you take additional English classes; see our In-sessional support web pages: http://www.gla.ac.uk/schools/mlc/eas/in-sessionalsupport/essclasses/.

 What happens if I don’t achieve my score at the end of the course?